Geohalbert/algorithms/README.md

 <br/>

-A collection of algorithms I've created through coding challenges
+<h1>A collection of algorithms I've created through coding challenges</h1>

 <br/>

-At the moment I am currenty collecting the ones I have and will reorganize with comments later
+The collection is still incomplete (eventually should have 75+ transfered here)

+Timed challenges generally aimed to be completed in 10-15 minutes, the logic may reflect this urgency